Reference Room Reopening

 The reference room is open Monday to Saturday, 10:00 am to 4:00 pm, by appointment only.
 Researchers can book full days or an AM appointment, from 10:00 am to 12:00 pm, or a PM appointment, from 1:00 pm to 4:00 pm.

 - Are you charging for remote services?

-The archives are not fully-funded, and reproduction fees contribute to the care and safeguarding of the collection.
-Reproduction of records is a labour-intensive and time-consuming process, and because of this we cannot provide remote or in-person reproductions at no cost.
+The BC Archives is not fully-funded, and reproduction fees contribute to the care and safeguarding of the collection.
+The reproduction of records is a labour-intensive and time-consuming process, and because of this we cannot provide remote or in-person reproductions at no cost.

 - What is different?

 We are starting to move back to the procedures we had in place prior to the start of the pandemic.
 This will make access to records more equitable and organic discovery of information within our holdings easier.
 Reference staff will be in the Reference Room to help researchers navigate the records and the equipment.

 When researchers book an appointment, they will only need to book a specific date or dates in the Reference Room instead of providing a complete list of records in advance.
 We still recommend that researchers contact us in advance of their appointment regarding records with potential restrictions or that may be stored offsite.
 Contact us through email at firstname.lastname@example.org or by phone at 250-387-1952.